-Executive Education and Finance programmes Finance programmes not Finance executive and evening programmes or Finance evening programmes.
-Those on Executive Education and Finance programmes are referred to as 'participants' not 'students' and as 'past participants', never 'graduates'.
-The exception is when they have completed a programme which offers alumni status and they are then referred to as Executive Education alumni.
-Degree programmes 9 1 9 Masters in Financial Analysis Executive MBA (Dubai)/Executive MBA (London) Masters in Management EMBA-Global Americas & Europe/EMBA-Global Global Masters in Management Asia Masters in Analytics and Management Sloan Masters in Leadership and Strategy Masters in Finance PhD МВА Programme designations • MBA and Sloan , and the MSc which preceded MBA, in certain years have a numeric programme code.
+Executive Education and Finance programmes Finance programmes not Finance executive and evening programmes or Finance evening programmes .
+Those on Executive Education and Finance programmes are referred to as ' participants ' not 'students' and as ' past participants ', never 'graduates'.
+The exception is when they have completed a programme which offers alumni status and they are then referred to as Executive Education alumni .

+Degree programmes

+Masters in Financial Analysis Executive MBA (Dubai)/Executive MBA

+Masters in Management EMBA-Global Americas & Europe/EMBA-Global

+Global Masters in Management Asia

+Sloan Masters in Leadership and Strategy

+Masters in Analytics and Management PhD

+Masters in Finance PND

+MBA

+Programme designations

+They indicate programme and year completed.
+So: MBA2005, EMBA1999, SEMBA2000, MiFFT2012

+The exceptions to this rule are: PhDs, when the year indicates the programme's start

+MBA and Sloan, and the MSc which preceded MBA, in certain years have a numeric programme code.
 The graduation year, placed in brackets, should directly follow this programme code.
+So: MSc19(1985), MBA23(1987), SLN01(1967).